 SOEs may have different legal forms from other companies.
 This may reflect specific objectives or societal considerations as well as special protection granted to certain stakeholders.
-This particularly concerns, such as employees whose remuneration may be fixed by regulatory acts or #bodies and who benefit from specific pension rights and protection against redundancies equivalent to those provided to civil servants.
+This particularly concerns, such as employees whose remuneration may be fixed by regulatory acts or /bodies and who benefit from specific pension rights and protection against redundancies equivalent to those provided to civil servants.
+In a number of cases, SOEs are also to a large extent protected from insolvency or bankruptcy procedures by their specific legal status.

-The state should ensure that as many elements of the Guidelines as possible are implemented by its SOEs in a consistent manner, despite different legal or corporate forms for SOEs throughout its portfolio.
+The state should ensure that as many elements of the Guidelines as possible are implemented in a consistent manner, despite different legal or corporate forms for SOEs throughout its portfolio.

 Where this occurs, a number of other elements of the Guidelines have often not been properly implemented.
-For instance, the SOEs may then differ from private limited liability companies through:.
-This includes (i) the respective authority and power of the board, management and ministries; (ii) the composition and structure of these boards; (iii) the extent to which they grant consultation or decision-making rights to some stakeholders, more particularly, employees; (iv) disclosure requirements; and (v) the extent to which they are subjected to insolvency and bankruptcy procedures.
-SOEsThe legal form of SOEs also often includes aand the strict definition of the their activitiesy of the SOEs concerned, should in general not preventing them from diversifying or extending their activities in new sectors or overseas, especially if engaged in economic activities.
+For instance, the SOEs may then differ from private limited liability companies through: This includes (i) the respective authority and power of the board, management and ministries; (ii) the composition and structure of these boards; (iii) the extent to which they grant consultation or decision-making rights to some stakeholders, more particularly, employees; (iv) disclosure requirements; and (v) the extent to which they are subjected to insolvency and bankruptcy procedures.
+SOEsThe-legal form of SOEs also often includes agand the strict definition of the their activitiesy of the SOEs concerned, should in general not preventing them from diversifying or extending their activities in new sectors or overseas, especially if engaged in economic activities.
 Limits on SOEs activities are often relevant if the SOE carries out important public service obligations, and are aimed Such limits aim to prevent misuse of public funds, stop overly ambitious growth strategies or prevent SOEs from exporting sensitive technologies.
 Care must be taken to ensure that such legal limits do not hamper the necessary autonomy of the board in carrying out its duties.

-When standardising the legal form of SOEs, governments should base themselves as much as possible on corporate law that is equally applicable to privately owned companies and avoid creating a specific legal form, or granting SOEs a privileged status or special protections, when this is not absolutely necessary for achieving the public policy objectives imposed on the enterprise.
+When standardising the legal form of SOEs, governments should base themselves as much as possible on corporate law that is equally applicable to privately owned companies and avoid creating a specific legal form, or granting SOEs a-privileged status or special protections, when this is not absolutely necessary for achieving the public policy objectives imposed on the enterprise.
 Standardising of the legal form of SOEs enhances transparency, accountability and facilitates oversight through benchmarking.
-The standardising should particularly target SOEs engaged in economic activities, availing the same means and instruments.
+The standardising should particularly target SOEs engaged in economic activities, availing the same.
 It should focus on making those means and instruments usually available to private owners, also available to the state as an owner.
 Standardising should therefore primarily concern the role and authority of the enterprise's governance organs as well as transparency and disclosure obligations.